 Create a Snowflake Cutting Center

 “I usually just use a blank sheet of paper or a coffee filter to make snowflakes in class.
-Yet, this resources was PERFECT and so much easier for my students.
+Yet, this resource was PERFECT and so much easier for my students.
 They were so excited with the end results!”

 Your fine motor activity can become an open-ended creative project.
 Some of you might argue that using templates will not provide an opportunity for creative expression.
 No problem!
 Add some pencils and hole punches to the center so that children can customize their templates.

 You can add crayons, stickers, crayons, background paper, and glitter too.
 Check out this article about making snowflakes and taking them to the next level (making them all fancy).
 This is also a perfect snow day project for kiddos at home.
 Parents have told me over and over again that kids LOVE making beautiful snowflakes with templates.